aleshaleksey/fansys23/01-quick-start.md

 ___
 ### Alignment

-This is OPTIONAL.
+Alignment is an OPTIONAL rule.

 Some systems have an alignment system, usually along the order/chaos axis or the good/evil axis.
-There is no such system here.
-Rather we fully embrace orange/blue morality.
+The alignment referred to here does not directly intersect with morality.

 A character does not have to be aligned with or to anything.
 Not even magnetic north.
 A character CAN, however, be "aligned" with various types of forces if they chose.
 This is not necessarily guided by behaviour or moral code of a character.
 It is however important for certain abilities and may influence how certain entities perceive the character.